 Noise from 4 CFLs Beating Together

 This testing was done in my workshop, which is on a non-X10 circuit powered through an Arc-Fault breaker.
 Zero crossings are at dead center of the trace, and 8.3mS on either side.
 The transient in center X10 reception window is on our powerline at all times, and is not related to the noise created by the CFLs.
-As you can see, these particular CF bulbs generate a burst of noise centered around each zero crossing.
-That is exactly when Insteon and X10 signals are transmitted.
+As you can see, these particular CF bulbs generate a burst of noise centered around each zero crossing, which is when Insteon and X10 signals are transmitted.

 One of the reasons this noise is particularly difficult to deal with is that it does pulsate.
-So a module with AGC can sample the background noise near a null, and the noise can rise to a peak in the middle of a X10 reception window.
+So a module with AGC can sample the background noise near a null, and the noise can rise to a peak in the middle of the next X10 reception window.
 In fact I saw extra "1"s received when that happened.
 It resulted in a reported collision, and a rejected message.

 If you are handy, an inexpensive solution for many table lamps is to install a 1000uH Miller 5258-RC "Hash Choke" in series with the hot lead.
 Double insulate it with shrink sleeving.
 While the 1000uH inductor is rated 1 amp (100 watt bulb), I recommend the higher current 250uH 5254-RC if you will ever use a high-wattage incandescent bulb in that lamp.
 Electronic supply houses such as Digikey and Mouser carry the chokes and suitable shrink sleeving.

 I hope sharing my experience in these tutorials will help others obtain the same level of reliability that we have here.
-X10 has been with us for 3 decades.
+X10 has been with us for over 3 decades.
 Its low cost and rich selection of devices still makes it a cost-effective solution.
 Installations today can certainly be more challenging than they were decades ago, but investing some time and effort up front will give a big payoff in the years to come.